-All nurse practitioners must complete a master’s or doctoral degree program along with advanced clinical hours beyond their initial registered nurse preparation.
-Hands-on and advanced clinical course work prepare nurses with more specialized knowledge and clinical competency to provide primary care, acute care and long term health care to a wide variety of patients.
+A nurse practitioner must complete a master’s or doctoral degree program along with advanced clinical hours beyond their initial registered nurse preparation.
+Hands-on and advanced clinical course work prepares nurses with more specialized knowledge and clinical competency to provide primary care, acute care and long term health care to a wide variety of patients.
 A nurse practitioner is an advanced practice registered nurse with the experience to provide direct primary care medicine to meet and exceed the needs of their patients.

 In order for a nurse practitioner to be recognized as a health care provider and ensure the highest quality medical care, nurse practitioners also known as (ARNP’s) must undergo a rigorous national certification program, periodic peer review, clinical outcome evaluations and adhere to a code of ethical medical practices.
 Nurse practitioners must also continue self-directed learning and attend professional development courses to maintain clinical competency.